bishaldebroy007/PH_PracticeTask_Checkout-Site/README.md

-# DevChallenges.io - Device Shop Checkout
+# Practicing DevChallenges.io - Device Shop Checkout

 ![Thumbnail for the Device Shop Checkout coding challenge](./thumbnail.jpg)

-## Welcome! 👋

-Welcome to this responsive web coding challenge.

 [devChallenges.io](https://devchallenges.io/) challenges are designed to help you enhance your coding skills by building realistic projects.